Employment Insurance (EI) and courses or training programs

 What you should know

-Often due to the difficult economic environment in which job opportunities are limited or simply out of personal interest, unemployed individuals may decide to take courses or training programs, rather than remaining inactive.
+Often due to the difficult economic environment in which job opportunities are limited or simply out of personal interest, unemployed individuals may decide to take courses or training programs.

 As a general rule, to be entitled to regular benefits, you must show that you are unemployed, able and willing to work and actively looking for suitable work.
 Therefore, if you are taking a training course on your own initiative, without being directed to do so by a designated authority, you must show, without a doubt, that taking a course is not an obstacle to your active job search or to your acceptance of appropriate employment.

 Who is considered a designated authority?

 Section 25 of the EI Act empowers authorized Employment and Social Development Canada (ESDC) staff to refer individuals to courses or training programs or any other employment activities to facilitate their return to the labour market.